dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](images/014_Introduction_The-Clear-UI_Settings-Toolbars.png)

 **Note:** *All of the commands in Wiring Tools are electronics related.
-Don’t use a wire when you just need to draw a line, shape or an arrow: use Drawing Tools instead.*
+Don't use a wire when you just need to draw a line, shape or an arrow: use Drawing Tools instead.*

 ![](images/191_Introduction_WiringTools.gif)